HPSCTerrSys/TSMP2/README.md

 ## Quickstart

 > [!TIP]
-> `build_tsmp2.sh` is a lightweighted shell-script calling the cmake-based build-system.
+> `build_tsmp2.sh` is a lightweight shell-script calling the CMake-based build-system.
 During execution of `build_tsmp2.sh`, the executed CMake-command is printed out.
 For advanced build use-cases, users can modify the outputed CMake command or directly head over to [Building TSMP2 with CMake](#Building-TSMP2-with-CMake).

 1. Clone this repository.